 The backup compression feature works only for InnoDB tables.
 After the InnoDB tablespace files are compressed during backup, they receive the .ibz extension.
-To avoid wasting CPU cycles without saving additional disk space, --compress does not attempt to compress tables that were already-compressed on the server (see Enabling Compression for a Table); nevertheless, such tablespace files are also saved with the .ibz extension inside the backup.
+To avoid wasting CPU cycles without saving additional disk space, --compress does not attempt to compress tables that were already-compressed on the server (see Creating Compressed Tables); nevertheless, such tablespace files are also saved with the .ibz extension inside the backup.